AbhiKashid1415/DeveloperAssesment/README.md

 #Developer Assessment

-This is a .NET Core Web API project built using ASP.NET Core  and Entity Framework Core with a Code First approach, designed to manage book-related data.
+This is a .NET Core Web API Assessment using ASP.NET Core  and Entity Framework Core with a Code First approach, designed to manage book-related data.
 The application follows RESTful principles and connects to a SQL Server database.

 Implementation: